 Then, I went back into the dark hallway and approached one of the doors with a glowing green light:

 The room was dark, except for a mirror with a halo light around it on the wall in front of me.
-On the floor, were footprints where you’re meant to stand:
+There are footprints on the floor so you know where to stand:

 Inside, a recorded voice asked me to stand still while it mapped my face.
 Pinpoints of light moved back and forth across my reflection in the mirror.
 Then, the voice gave a short introduction to the experience of drinking, and asked whether one’s experience could change depending on other factors, such as light, sound, etc.